Methodology

 7.2 Analysis and significance testing

 Data tables showing survey results were created.
-These were generated in SPSS, and significance testing was undertaken using SPSS version 28.
+These were generated in SPSS, and significance testing was undertaken using SPSS version 28.0.
 The complex samples module in SPSS was used to take into account the impact of stratification, clustering and non-response on the survey estimates.
 This means that ‘false positive’ results to significance tests (in other words interpreting a difference as real when it is not) is far less likely than if the standard formulae were used.

 7.3 Provider edits

-Checks were carried out on respondents’ classifications of the pre-school childcare providers they used in order to improve the accuracy of the classifications.
+Checks were carried out on respondents’ classifications of the pre-school childcare providers they used to improve the accuracy of the classifications.
 During the main survey, parents were asked to classify the childcare providers they used for their children into types (for example nursery school, playgroup and so on).
 Given that some parents may have misclassified the pre-school providers they used, Ipsos contacted providers by telephone, where possible, and asked them to classify the type of provision they offered to children of different ages.
-Telephone interviews with providers were carried out in three separate batches, the first two during fieldwork period, and the second immediately after fieldwork had finished.
+Telephone interviews with providers were carried out in two separate batches, the first during fieldwork period, and the second immediately after fieldwork had finished.

 The following provider types (as classified by parents) were contacted: